oss-slu/Step_Time_Biofeedback/backend/README.md

 ## Running Unit Tests

 ### How to run the test
-Unit tests are provided to ensure the correctness of the step time calculations.
-Follow the steps below to run the tests successfully:
+The unit tests verify the accuracy of the step time calculations and target zone estimations.
+Follow these steps to run the tests successfully:

 1) Navigate to the backend directory.
 2) Run the test file using Python's unittest module: